-- Complete and Submit Application for Admission: Applications for admission may be submitted by clicking on the application link above.
+- Complete and Submit an Application File: Applications for admission may be submitted by clicking on the application link above.
 Prospective students are encouraged to consult with the Enrollment Specialist for information about selecting a program and financial aid before submitting their applications.
-Contact the Enrollment Specialist at 406.771.5132 or 1.800.446.2698 to arrange for an appointment.
-Per the Montana Board of Regents of Higher Education Policy 940.2, "Each campus of the Montana University System shall charge a non-refundable application fee of \$30 to each applicant for admission to a graduate or undergraduate program." - 2.
-Furnish Proof of High School Completion or Equivalency: - a.
-Applicants to any program must submit copies of high school transcripts, high school diploma, HiSET, or GED scores to Admissions.
+Contact the Enrollment Specialist at 406.771.5132 or 1.800.446.2698 to arrange for an appointment. - a.
+Submit the \$30 application fee.
+Per the Montana Board of Regents of Higher Education Policy 940.2, 'Each campus of the Montana University System shall charge a non-refundable application fee of \$30 to each applicant for admission to a graduate or undergraduate program.' - b.
+Provide your high school transcript, diploma, or equivalency. - Applicants to any program must submit copies of high school transcripts, high school diploma, HiSET, or GED scores to Admissions.
 These records must be final and include the completion/graduation date.
-High schools must be accredited by the appropriate state office of public instruction. - b.
-Home school students must furnish the same application materials as other applicants.
-If their diploma has not been issued by an accredited homeschool academy, then they must submit a diploma or final high school transcript that is signed by the primary (home) instructor and notarized. - 3.
-Furnish Immunization Records: In order to be in compliance with Administrative Rules of Montana, updated June 2007, students born after January 1, 1957, taking seven (7) or more credits OR enrolled in a certificate/degree/transfer program must submit proof of TWO vaccinations against measles (rubeola) AND TWO against rubella (German measles).
-Immunizations must have been after 12 months of age, the second no earlier than 28 days after administration of the first dose.
-No measles vaccination given before 1967 is valid and no rubella vaccination given before 1969 is valid.
-Immunizations must be documented by a physician, registered nurse, or school official; or submit blood draw (Titer test) results proving immunity for BOTH measles and rubella ; or submit documentation of having contracted measles and rubella.
-Documentation by a physician is required including dates of illness; or documentation of a file for a medical or religious exemption; or show proof of age, if born prior to January 1, 1957.
-Such evidence must be submitted before students will be permitted to register for courses.
-For more information about the Administrative Rules of Montana regarding immunizations, visit the link below:
+High schools must be accredited by the appropriate state office of public instruction. - Home school students must furnish the same application materials as other applicants.
+If their diploma has not been issued by an accredited homeschool academy, then they must submit a diploma or final high school transcript that is signed by the primary (home) instructor and notarized.